Genie (EP)

 Genie (소원을 말해봐 (Genie); Sowoneul Malhaebwa (Genie)) is the second extended play by South Korean girl group Girls' Generation.
 The EP was released on June 29, 2009, by SM Entertainment.
-Composers Yoo Young-jin, Kenzie, Hwang Seong-je and Kim Jin-hwan joined the production of the EP.
+Composers Dsign Music, Yoo Young-jin, Kenzie, Hwang Seong-je and Kim Jin-hwan joined the production of the EP.
 Girls’ Generation started their official promotions on Music Bank, on June 26, 2009, ending their promotions on August 15.

-History
+Background and release

+In late June, SM Entertainment announced that Girls' Generation would be making a comeback with a new single and showing a "Marine Girl" concept; "Genie" was then released digitally on June 22, 2009.
+The group's first performance for the album was on June 26 on KBS Music Bank.
+The song topped single and ringtone charts.
 The EP was released on June 29, 2009.
-Their first win for their single "Genie" was obtained at the July 10, 2009 episode of KBS Music Bank.
-Their second award was claimed at the July 12, 2009 episode of SBS Inkigayo.
+Their first win for their single "Genie" was obtained at the July 10, 2009, episode of KBS Music Bank.
+Their second award was claimed at the July 12, 2009, episode of SBS Inkigayo.
 The group finished promotions for "Genie" in August 2009.
 The music video was released a little later and features the group members dancing in Navy uniforms.